UrsinaB/ExchangePlatformV0/README.md

 2. As a user, I want to see a consistent visual appearance so that I can navigate easily, and it looks consistent.
 3. As a user, I want to use list views so that I can view all data available on the site.
 4. As a user, I want to create an account so that I can get access to the Exchange Service.
-5. As a user, I want to edit my profile so that my data is up to date.
+5. As a user, I want to edit my account so that my data is up to date.

 ### 1.3.2 Client/User (Our Suggestions)